Renton F.C.

 Renton Football Club was a football club based in Renton, West Dunbartonshire, Scotland.
-Formed in 1872, they were a prominent team in the early history of Scottish football, and were one of the teams that featured in the first ever Scottish Cup fixture.
-They won the competition twice, in 1885 and 1888, and were also runners-up three times.
-Their 6–1 win against Cambuslang in 1888 is the joint record win in a Scottish Cup final.
+Formed in 1872, it was a prominent team in the early history of Scottish football, and was one of the teams that featured in the first ever Scottish Cup fixture.
+It won the competition twice, in 1885 and 1888, and was also runners-up three times.
+Its 6–1 win against Cambuslang in 1888 is the joint record win in a Scottish Cup final.

-The club were one of the founder members of the Scottish Football League in 1890, but were expelled soon after for breaching the regulations against professionalism.
-They returned to the League in 1891, but struggled financially and resigned in 1897.
-They continued to play in minor senior leagues before folding in 1922.
+The club was one of the founding members of the Scottish Football League in 1890, but was expelled soon after for breaching the regulations against professionalism.
+It returned to the League in 1891, but struggled financially and resigned in 1897.
+The team continued to play in more minor leagues before finally folding in 1922.